prologin/sadm/docs/source/cookbook.rst

 Adding a machine we don't manage to the user network
     Some organizers may want to use their laptop.
 Ask them for their MAC address and the hostname they want.
-Then, go to ``mdb`` and manually take an IP from the user IP pool by incrementing the last allocation integer.
     Finally, insert a ``mdb`` machine record with machine type ``orga`` using the IP address you manually allocated (if you set the last allocation to 100, you should assign the IP .100).
 Wait a minute for the DHCP